cryostatio/cryostat-legacy/HTTP_API.md

 * #### `RecordingUploadPostHandler`

     ###### synopsis
-    Uploads a recording that was saved to persistent storage to the Grafana datasource that Container JFR is configured with (determined by the environment variable `GRAFANA_DATASOURCE_URL`).
+    Uploads a recording that was saved to archive to the Grafana datasource that Container JFR is configured with (determined by the environment variable `GRAFANA_DATASOURCE_URL`).